 Now we are ready to weave together the disparate threads thus far spun.
 Big data involves practices that have radically disrupted entrenched information flows.
 From modes of acquiring to aggregation, analysis, and application, these disruptions affect actors, information types, and transmission principles.
 Accordingly, privacy, understood as contextual integrity, is fundamentally part of the big data story.
 Evaluating disruptive practices to understand whether they take us closer or farther from ideal informational flows involves understanding their implications for interests, general moral and political values, and context-specific ends, purposes, and values.
 In other words, the direction an inquiry into privacy takes is from disruptive flows to implications on ethical and political values, such as fairness, justice, freedom, autonomy, welfare, and others more specific and concrete.
 For example, if the mining performed on an aggregation of diverse datasets leads to outcomes that discriminate more unfairly than prior decision procedures, the unfairness in question is due to the infringement of informational norms.
 Thus, although fairness is the ethical value at stake in this case, it is fairness sustained by respect for privacy and made vulnerable when privacy is violated.

 Why, one may ask, insist on the centrality of privacy?
 First, doing so deepens our understanding of privacy and its instrumental value and at the same time highlights the distinctive ways that other ethical values are impinged and sustained, specifically, by the ways information does and does not flow.
-Privacy is important, in part because it implicates these other values.
+Privacy is important, in part, because it implicates these other values.
 Second, doing so also allows us to better formulate interventions, regulations, or remediation for the sake of these values.
 By keeping in view connections with specific information flows, certain options become salient that might otherwise not have been.
 Parsing cases in which big data gives rise to discrimination in terms of contextual integrity forces us to be much more specific about the source of that unfairness because it compels us to account for the disruption that made such discrimination possible.
 And it likewise allows us to ask if anonymity and informed consent limit or mitigate the potential consequences of such disruptions—that is, whether they actually protect the values at stake when novel applications of big data (threaten to) violate contextual integrity.

 4. Anonymity